apostrophecms/starter-kit-assembly-essentials/README.md

   dashboardShortName: 'admin',
 });
 ```
 With the setting above, the Dashboard application will be available at `http://admin.localhost:3000`, `https://admin.staging.your-domain.com`, etc.

+Note that if `shortNameSuffix` is also set, the two options are combined to arrive at the complete dashboard subdomain.

 > **Note:** This option is not currently supported by Apostrophe Assembly Hosting.
 Contact us if this is a concern for your project.